Jaimin023/Jaimin023/README.md

 - 👋 Hi, I’m @Jaimin023
 - 👀 I'm am a developer and I love developing softwares and web applications.
-- 🌱 I’m currently learning and practicing programming languages to sharpen my skills.
-- 💞️ I’m looking for an opportunity to utilize my skills
+- 🌱 I’m practicing programming languages to sharpen my skills and looking for an opportunity to utilize my skills.
 - 📫 You can reach me out by my mail id that is jaimintayde@gmail.com or you can call me on my contact number +64223091833.

 <!---